Wisdom teeth…not so wise

 Any surgical or invasive procedure carries risks.
 Before proceeding with a surgical or invasive procedure, you should seek a second opinion from an appropriately qualified health practitioner.

 Do all wisdom teeth need to be removed?

 The simple answer is: not necessarily.
-Nature doesn’t create redundancies, there is usually a reason we have all the body parts we have.
-However, due to many factors, impacted and problematic wisdom teeth are becoming more and more frequent.
+Due to many factors, impacted and problematic wisdom teeth are becoming more and more frequent.
 Your dentist will advise whether your wisdom teeth are fine the way they are or if they are likely to be problematic.
 If so, extraction may be recommended.
 This can be done in the general dental surgery, under local anaesthetic or under general anaesthetic or under sedation.
-Occasionally a referral to an Oral Surgeon (a dental specialist) may be required.
+Occasionally a referral to an oral surgeon (a dental specialist) may be required.